 Section 3.3.
 Associate Membership.

 Associate membership shall be extended to any person who is a health care professional whose interests focus on the nutritional management of patients with genetic metabolic disorders.
 Associate members have all privileges of full members except they may not vote in general elections, hold office, or serve on the Board of Directors.
+Exceptions to this policy may be approved by the Board of Directors.
 They may serve on standing or ad hoc committees.